Filmfest München: The CineMerit Award

 The festival screens a selection of films in honor of the recipient, an outstanding personality in the international film community who has made extraordinary contributions to motion pictures as an art form.
 Previous recipients have included John Malkovich, Michael Haneke, William Friedkin, Julie Christie, Alan Parker, D.A.
 Pennebaker, Claude Chabrol, Susan Sarandon, Jules Dassin, Melanie Griffith and Michael Caine, Isabelle Huppert and Udo Kier, Jean-Jacques Annaud and Rupert Everett, Ellen Burstyn and Bryan Cranston, Emma Thompson and Terry Gilliam, as well as Antonio Banderas and Ralph Fiennes.

 Tributes

 Specials that, for reasons of current interest, honor a particular filmmaker or artist with a selection of films.
 Recent tributes: Rainer Werner Fassbinder, Julie Delpy, Nicolas Winding Refn, Willy Bogner and Philip Gröning.

-The Kinderfilmfest
+CineKindl Award, previously known as The Kinderfilmfest

 Since 1983, Filmfest München has screened the new feature films and shorts for kids (ages 4 and up) from around the world.
 Films that are enriching as well as entertaining.
-The children have the opportunity to vote for their favorite film to win the Kinderfilmfest Audience Award.
+The children have the opportunity to vote for their favorite film to win the CineKindl Audience Award.